 Occasionally a patient contacts our office about getting a crown, but the patient really needs a root canal.
 Root canal treatment is necessary when Dr. Riopelle prepares the tooth for the crown.
-He may need to get close to the nerve or touch the nerve, and removing the pulp can actually help your have a more successful crown procedure.
+He may need to get close to the nerve or touch the nerve, and removing the pulp can actually help you have a more successful crown procedure.
 The root canal will reduce the chance of extreme sensitivity later.

-If you think you might need to have a root canal performed, contact our team at Dr. Riopelle’s San Romeo, CA office.
+If you think you might need to have a root canal performed, contact our team at Dr. Riopelle’s San Ramon, CA office.
 We are committed to ensuring that you receive the best root canal treatment.

 Dr. Riopelle has performed thousands of root canals.
 He and his talented staff will fully explain the procedure, answer your questions and prepare you for the root canal.
 Our job is to save your teeth, not just pull them.
 We make saving your teeth the highest priority.

 If you’re in pain because you need a root canal, you don’t need to live in fear of the dentist.
 Let Dr. Riopelle and his team help you find a brighter smile.
-Contact Dr. Garth Riopelle and schedule a consultation in San Romeo today.
+Contact Dr. Garth Riopelle and schedule a consultation in San Ramon today.